• Skip to primary navigation

 Couplers and Tips

 Couplers are plastic pieces placed inside the piping bag that allows you to change out the piping tip depending on your design.
-Tips are small metal cones that have different sizes and shapes in the opening to create different designs with your icing.
+Icing tips are small metal cones that have different sizes and shapes in the opening to create different designs with your icing.
 For royal icing, you will primarily want size 1 or smaller.
 Wilton 12-inch piping bags are great for using with couplers and tips.

 Bag Ties

 Oftentimes, I will simply tie off the piping bag in a knot to hold in the icing.
-However, sometimes there isn't enough space left in the piping bag after adding icing, and when that happens I use these handy chip clips.
+However, sometimes there isn't enough space left in the piping bag after adding icing, and when that happens I use these handy bag clips.
 You can also use bag ties or rubber bands - whatever keeps in the icing will work!

 Squeeze Bottles